-We have audited the accompanying consolidated balance sheets of Nisun International Enterprise Development Group Co., Ltd. (previously known as Hebron Technology Co., Ltd.) (the "Company") as of December 31, 2021 and 2020, and the related consolidated statements of operations and comprehensive income (loss) income, changes in shareholders' equity, and cash flows for each of the years in the three year period ended December 31, 2021, and the related notes (collectively referred to as the "financial statements").
-In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of the Company as of December 31, 2021 and 2020, and the results of its operations and its cash flows for each of the years in the three year period ended December 31, 2021, in conformity with accounting principles generally accepted in the United States of America.
+We have audited the accompanying consolidated balance sheets of Nisun International Enterprise Development Group Co., Ltd. and its subsidiaries. (the "Company") as of December 31, 2023, the related consolidated statements of operations and comprehensive income (loss), changes in shareholders' equity and cash flows for the year ended December 31,2023, and the related notes (collectively referred to as the "consolidated financial statements").
+In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of the Company as of December 31,2023, and the results of its operations and its cash flows for the year ended December 31, 2023, in conformity with accounting principles generally accepted in the United States of America ("U.S. GAAP").